xDaryamo/puccini/tosca/parser/TAGS.md

 The type of the data can usually be discovered via reflection on the field.
 However, non-primitive types require a registered "reader" to be specified via the long form.

-Note that we use pointers to signify the semantic different between uassigned fields and fields with zero values.
+Note that we use pointers to signify the semantic different between unassigned fields and fields with zero values.
 That's why a field would be a "*string" rather than a "string".

 Set the key to "?" to collect all keys not used by other fields in the type.
 (E.g., this is how a TOSCA interface would read all the operations.)